-Prostate cancer is a silent killer of thousands of men every year.
-While it is one of the common types of cancer, many men become alarmed only in late prostate cancer stages.
-What is the reason of such behaviour?
+While it is such common and treatable at the same time, many men become alarmed only in late prostate cancer stages.
+What is the reason of such behavior?
 Unfortunately, mostly the fear of learning the truth and a certain stigma.
-Men prefer to just ignore the signs of prostate cancer rather than attend regular screenings.
-Many are taught throughout their lives that they need to ‘man up’, ignore their health and just go on working without caring for themselves.
+Men prefer just to ignore the signs of prostate cancer rather than attend regular screenings.

-With this article we try to aid the attempts to increase the prostate cancer awareness among men – you will find here basic symptoms of prostate cancer, its causes, the ways to prevent it, and common options for prostate cancer treatment.
+With this article, we try to aid attempts to increase prostate cancer awareness among men.
+Here you will find basic symptoms of prostate cancer, its causes, prevention tips, and most common options for prostate cancer treatment.

 What Are the Symptoms